ScreenJournal

 Every Monday, managers receive a consolidated report covering 100% of the previous week's interactions.
 No dashboard to interpret.
 No screenshots to scroll through.
 The report includes:

-• Agent rankings with Effort Scores (0–100), normalized by role so you're comparing apples to apples
+• Agent rankings with Effort Scores (0 to 100), normalised by role so you're comparing apples to apples

 • Risk flags for compliance violations, customer escalation patterns, or sudden performance drops

-• Coaching recommendations with specific, actionable insights tied to actual call behavior
+• Coaching recommendations with specific, actionable insights tied to actual call behaviour

 • Team-level trends showing whether quality is improving, declining, or plateauing